dragonfly-science/dragonfly-website/content/people/zuijderwijk-pep/content.md

 Wellington, London and Amsterdam.
 He started Salted Herring in 2007 when he moved back to NZ and with partner Kate Handley, built it into a studio with a reputation for delivering distinctive, effective and highly crafted digital work.
-Some of the clients include: Whittaker’s Chocolate, the Asia NZ Foundation, the NZ Festival, Totara Learn, ComplyWith and many SaaS start-ups.
+Some of the clients include: Whittaker's Chocolate, the Asia NZ Foundation, the NZ Festival, Totara Learn, ComplyWith and many SaaS start-ups.
 Find more on [saltedherring.design](https://saltedherring.design)